sorption-dev/mycraft-comfyui/README.md

 ![mycraft_preview](./docs/preview_02.png)

+### ⚠️ It is recommended to organize your LoRA files in a parent directory named after the model class.

+For example, instead of placing a file at `.../ComfyUI/models/loras/hello.safetensor`, consider using a structure like `.../ComfyUI/models/loras/sdxl/<filter-name>/hello.safetensor`.
+While the directory name as a filter name is not mandatory, it is highly beneficial when using filters in the browser UI.

+## Titles and Thumbnails

 Organize your Lora styles beautifully by creating a `.json` configuration file named after the corresponding `.safetensor` model.

 ### Example Configuration File (`BW-000014.json`):